metabase/metabase/docs/developers-guide/devenv.md

  :mb-db-pass   ""}
 ```

-Despite the name, this works fine with `deps.edn` projects, and is read directly by [environ](https://github.com/weavejester/environ).
+An advantage of this approach versus the global `deps.edn` approach is that it is scoped to this project only.
+Despite the name, this file works fine with `deps.edn` projects.

-There is already an entry in `.gitignore` to prevent you accidentally committing this file.
+Only use this for development.
+This is not supported for production use.
+There is already entry in `.gitignore` to prevent you accidentally committing this file.

 ### Building drivers